IBM-Cloud/logistics-wizard-recommendation/README.md

 ## Overview

-This service monitors the weather conditions around retail stores and make recommendation on additional shipments of goods.
+This service monitors the weather conditions around retail stores and makes recommendations on additional shipments of goods.

 It is built with OpenWhisk highlighting how OpenWhisk can be used to implement a backend API.
 The OpenWhisk actions are:

-  * **Recommend** - given weather conditions, it evaluates the impact of the weather on shipments and stocks and make recommendations for additional shipments, rerouting, etc.
+  * **Recommend** - given weather conditions, it evaluates the impact of the weather on shipments and stocks and makes recommendations for additional shipments, rerouting, etc.

   * **Retrieve** - returns the recommendations to be considered by a retail store manager.